ge-high-assurance/RACK/migration/README.md

 ## How to build?

 To set up, we suggest using Python's virtualenv.
-A possible setup is to run:
+A possible setup is to run (replacing `env` with the name of the folder you want your virtual environment saved in):

 ```
 python3 -m venv env       # Creates a virtual environment in the 'env' directory
 source env/bin/activate   # Sets up the virtual environment in the **current** shell
 ```

+The rest of the procedure uses `pip`, which is added to your `PATH` by the virtual environment activation command.
+If you open a new shell, make sure to run `source` again to reopen the virtual environment!

 In a shell where the environment is activated, you ought to be able to:

 ```
-python3 -m pip install -r requirements.txt
+pip install -r requirements.txt
-# or, if you intend to modify the tool:
+# or, if you intend to work on the tool:
-python3 -m pip install -r requirements.txt -r requirements-dev.txt
+pip install -e -r requirements.txt -r requirements-dev.txt
 ```

 And finally build and set up the tool with:

 ```
-# from the migration directory
+# still from the migration directory
 pip install .
 ```